(As told to Avantika Debnath)

-Related reading: No infidelity, no domestic abuse and yet am lonely in my marriage
+Related Reading: No infidelity, no domestic abuse and yet am lonely in my marriage

-I’ve found in Sheily the woman Jia once used to be, the one who would hear me out, let me vent when I wanted to, and understand me.
+I’ve found in Shay the woman Jessica once used to be for me.
+The one who would hear me out, let me vent when I wanted to, and understand me.
 In these few years, I have witnessed how we have outgrown each other.
-I miss the old Jia, and I miss the old ‘us’.
+I miss the old Jessica, and I miss the old ‘us’.

 I know my wife will never be able to turn herself back into the woman I had once fallen madly in love with.
 And yet, she’s my wife, the mother of my precious children and the most wonderful human being I’ve met.
 Which is why I don’t want to shatter her heart.

 I never want to see her hurt, but I also want this emotional shelter that I’ve found in Shay, which I’m confident will always be within its limits.
 Shay is a moral woman, loyal to her husband, she doesn’t think of me like that – I know.
 What we have is different, it’s complicated.
 But it’s also beautiful and I don’t want to live without it even if I am emotionally cheating on someone.